Book publishing in Pakistan: Fiction

 Most of these writers, explore the issue of identity for expatriates, for Muslim women, and other social issues.
 Bina Shah's 786 Cyber Café, for example delves into the lives of three young Pakistani men and a young woman confused about her priorities.
 Then there is Kamila Shamsie's Kartography, which details the life in Karachi with the protagonists belonging to the elite section of the society.
 Although it is a riveting tale, it hardly depicts the life in Karachi.
 Or maybe it does, but then that only a very small faction of our society so full of other social evils.

 Since 2000, Uzma Aslam Khan, Mohsin Hamid, Saad Ashraf, Sorayya Khan and Feryal Ali Gauhar have published several consummate new novels.
 Mohsin Hamid's Moth Smoke was a finalist for the PEN/Hemingway Award and won other awards.

 Coming to the present era, in 2004, novels of Nadeem Aslam and Suhyal Saadi, two Pakistani-British authors, were long listed for the 2006 IMPAC Dublin Award.
 They have also won several other prestigious awards.

 Kamila Shamsie's Broken Verses has also been long listed for the 2006 Prince Maurice Award.

 A number of poetry collections were also published last year.
-Pakistani- British, Moniza Ali published her fifth poetry collection How the Stone Found its Voice.
+Pakistani-British, Moniza Ali published her fifth poetry collection How the Stone Found its Voice.
 The first part of her collection reflects the event after the 9/11 and its effects.

 There was also a collection of Faiz's poems published by OUP under the title of Culture and Identity: Selected English Writings of Faiz.
 In 2007, Mohsin Hamid's The Reluctant Fundamentalist was also published, exploring the effects of 9/11 on a Pakistani man in New York.

 Non-fiction

 Last year saw a number of good autobiographies like Salma Ahmad's Cutting Free, Rao Rashid's Roller Coaster: My Early Years, Shaukat Mirza's From Exxon to Engro and several others.

 Then there was a reprint of Tariq Ali's Street Fighting Years: An Autobiography of the Sixties, Nehru and the Gandhis: An Indian Dynasty.

 Another exciting series is that of the historical reprints by Mohatta Palace on Karachi.

 In Travelogues there was Salman Rashid's Jhelum: City of Visata.

 Previously religious books were published only in Urdu, but in the last few years the trend has changed and now a number of publishers are taking up the task of either translating major works of religion from Urdu to English or are publishing original pieces.
-One such place is Darussalam which is quite well known for its excellent content and quality.